SteveMacenski/BoilerMake---Drones-Hack/README.md

 12:00: Broke quadcopter blade.. uhh.. it came that way.
 Flies a little off.

 2:00: Drone has literally /no/ payload capacity, pivoting to something else, stay tuned.

+2:06: Okay, ya making drone to be controlled via android app and through the N64 controller.
+Using the onboard IMU taking data for analysis and simulation.